 You are prompted to enter the credentials for the Azure subscription under which you have your Data Lake Storage account.
 You see an output similar to the following snippet:

 Initializing Copy.
 Copy Started.
 100% data copied.
 Copy Completed.
 1 file copied.

-From the Azure Portal, from the startboard, click the tile for your Spark cluster (if you pinned it to the startboard).
+From the Azure Portal, from the startboard, click the tile for your Apache Spark cluster (if you pinned it to the startboard).
 You can also navigate to your cluster under Browse All > HDInsight Clusters.